uzairnz/psx-data-pipeline/README.md

 - Scrape and store **10 years** of daily OHLC data for all available tickers.
 - **Update ticker list** regularly to reflect additions, deletions, and name changes.
 - **Download new OHLC records daily** after market close.
+- Generate realistic synthetic data when external data sources are unreliable.
 - Log updates, manage files, and optionally support scheduled runs via Task Scheduler or Cron.

 ---